 Column: Wild weekend at home pumps new life into NASCAR

-Column: Wild weekend at home pumps new life into NASCARChase Elliott poses with the trophy after winning the NASCAR Cup Series auto race at Charlotte Motor Speedway in Concord, N.C., Sunday, Sept.
-29, 2019.
-(AP Photo/Wesley Broome)
+NASCAR Charlotte Auto RacingChase Elliott (9) celebrates after winning a NASCAR Cup Series auto race at Charlotte Motor Speedway, Sunday, Sept.
+29, 2019, in Concord, N.C.
+(AP Photo/Mike McCarn)

 The series so short on superstars and spicy story lines had a frenetic week surrounding the first elimination race of the playoffs at the quirky Roval hybrid road course-oval at Charlotte Motor Speedway.